axruan/Gamified-To-Do/README.md

 ---

-Stay productive and have fun customizing your avatar with **GamifiedToDo**!
+Stay productive and have fun customizing your avatar with **TaskQuest**!

 ## Demo